epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         The scale varies dramatically, the smallest of these communities contain as few as two channels, existing like distant binary stars in the deep void of the YouNiverse.
     </p>
     <p>
         Before diving deeper, let's label our communities with the biggest channel in each.
-This gives us the first valuable insights into what sort of galaxies are there in the YouNiverse.
+This gives us the first valuable insights into what sort of galaxies is there in the YouNiverse.
     </p>

     <div class="viz-network">